 While trekking here, we reach the beautiful villages of the local indigenous Magar people, which are rarely visited by tourists.
 After leaving the village settlement and heading towards the mountains, we reach the Annapurna North Base Camp at the mouth of the Annapurna North Glacier.
-Even though the trekking journeies in the Himalayas have been shrinking due to road and development, it is indeed a special occasion to trek in such wilderness not very far from tourist town of Pokhara.
-Isolated wilderness, glaciers, rivers and settlements make this trip a complete package of true trekking experience in the Himalaya.
-The trek becomes fully supported camping trip for which we are able to cater excellent team of experienced guides, cooks and other support staff.
-The itinerary here consist 7 nights 8 days trip but depending on your time availability the trip can be made shorter or longer by few days.
+Even though the trekking journeys in the Himalayas have been shrinking due to road and development, it is indeed a special occasion to trek in such wilderness not very far from the tourist hub town of Pokhara.
+Isolated wilderness, glaciers, rivers, and settlements make this trip a complete package of true trekking experiences in the Himalayas.
+The Annapurna North Base Camp Trek has to be a fully supported camping trip for which we are able to cater excellent team of experienced guides, cooks, and other support staff with excellent equipment.
+The itinerary here consists 7 nights 8 days trip but depending on your time availability the trip can be made shorter or longer by a few days.

 |Kathmandu to Pokhara, Late day flight and stay at hotel

-|Pokahra to Narchyang 6 hrous drive stay at village home lodge
+|Pokahra to Narchyang 6 hrs drive stay at village home lodge

 |Trek to near Chotepa camp site

 |Trek to Humkhola confluence (dovan)